 9.)
 Don’t Mix Up the Timeline of the Story’s Events

-Next, it’s imperative that you don’t confuse the event timeline of the story.
+Next, you mustn’t confuse the event timeline of the story.
 With all the moving parts of story writing, it can be relatively easy to forget about the chronological order of the narrative as you progress deeper into the tale.

-Writing about historical details, past battles, old fables, current events, and future plans can complicate things rather quickly.
+Writing about historical details, past battles, old fables, current events, and future plans can quickly complicate things.
 If you’re perplexed by the event timeline as the story’s creator, you can bet that the reader will be even more confused than you are.

-In order to avoid this disconnect, it’s critical that you construct a bulleted list of the story’s timeline so that you can have a definitive reference point to work back to.
+To avoid this disconnect, you must construct a bulleted list of the story’s timeline so that you can have a definitive reference point to work back to.
 Without this resource, there’s a much greater likelihood that your timeline will be inexplicably fragmented.

-Not only should the chronology of the narrative be accurate, the time that it takes for characters to accomplish certain tasks should be accurate as well.
+Not only should the chronology of the narrative be accurate, but the time it takes for characters to accomplish certain tasks should be accurate.

 For example, if your protagonists are embarking on an extended quest into the unknown, the quest shouldn’t be over in a matter of days.
-It should take weeks—possibly even months—for the protagonists to reach their destination.
+Instead, it should take weeks—possibly even months—for the protagonists to reach their destination.

 However long this quest may take, your reader should be well informed of the amount of time that has passed.
 The reader should be kept in the loop at all times (pun intended).

-Even the finer details, such as the weather, should be indicative of the time that has passed.
+Even the finer details, such as the weather, should indicate the time that has passed.
 If you’re making a big leap in the timeline, consider having the weather reflect this change.
 The presence of heavy snowfall, percolating leaves, and blossoming flowers can all be subtle indications of how much time has passed since the reader has last seen the characters.